MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

 - [ ] C. The price of individual houses `This is incorrect because the price is the target variable you are trying to predict, not a feature.`
 - [x] D. The size of the house in square feet `This is the correct answer because the size of the house is a relevant feature that can influence its price.`

-## Q: Choosing the Appropriate Machine Learning Model
+## Q16: Choosing the Appropriate Machine Learning Model

 > Which type of machine learning should you use to categorize customer reviews as positive, neutral, or negative?